Jessica, it’s great to have you on the show.

 It definitely helps if you have your own podcast.
 I had a call with somebody who was thinking about investing and getting interviewed.
 He had been on about five shows.
 One of the strategies for him was that he was also interviewing those hosts on his podcast.
 Each interview opportunity was an interview trade.
 It definitely helps if you’re getting started with getting interviewed and you have your own show, you can be inviting those hosts onto your podcast.
 That’s an offer that you can give them, like offering to go on their podcasts and interviewing them on yours.
 I love that.

 I wrote a book about podcast interviews and I talk about rocking the podcast from both sides of the mic because you have the opportunity to get to know the host as well as they get to know you.
 It’s funny that you reach out to me to be interviewed here because you’re on my list of people to invite on my podcast to talk about SEO.
 That’s not even something I just thought of.
 We’re coming up with our content marketing calendar for the rest of the year and SEO is such a big thing that we talk about with our clients and you’re the first person that came to mind.
-We put it into practice here too.Having your own podcast is making each interview opportunity as an interview trade.
+We put it into practice here too.Each interview opportunity is an interview trade.
 Click To Tweet

 It’s been a while that you’ve been on my list.
 I have my own Google sheet of guests that I want to have on and you’ve been on there for a while.
 It takes a while for me to get around to.
 I’ve got 200 different names on that sheet and it keeps growing.
 I’ve had great success working with you and so as my wife, Orion.
 For example, you got me on to Built to Sell Radio.
 I had not even had heard of that book, Built to Sell, which is a big book.
 It’s a big deal.
 I haven’t even heard of it, then you got me this opportunity.
 It’s great and it’s outside of my normal sphere so I can easily hook up to other SEO people at conferences like Pubcon and Search Talk Live like, “I’d love to be on your show.”
 I have been on that show multiple times, but to have something that’s not even on my radar presented to me on a platter like you did is awesome.
 How do you find these outside-the-box opportunities?
 It’s not just a simple Google search.